 1) Get a sim card before you arrive

 If you want to be able to catch up on emails as soon as the plane’s tyres hit the tarmac, you can order a sim online before you leave home.
-Some sites require a Swedish social security number, but a couple – such as Ihavelanded and Lycamobile – do not.
-Both of those companies will send a Sweden-ready sim card to your home address, either pre-loaded with credit or ready for you to top-up online ahead of your arrival in the country.
+Some sites require a Swedish social security number, but a couple – including Lycamobile – do not.
+Those companies will send a Sweden-ready sim card to your home address, either pre-loaded with credit or ready for you to top-up online ahead of your arrival in the country.

 2) Wait until you land